Singletracks may receive compensation for purchases made through any affiliate links in this article.

-Singletracks readers have long shared their love for trailside photography through social media channels and the photo of the day, and we’re always impressed with your submissions.
+Singletracks readers have long shared their love for trailside photography through social media channels and the trail database, and we’re always impressed with your submissions.
 For riders who enjoy photographing and filming the wonders of mountain biking, bringing all of your gear into the forest can be a bit of a gamble.
 If you crash you can damage a few thousand dollars worth of equipment, and a proper rainstorm could do the same.

 Mission Workshop designed the Integer backpack with the specific needs of pedaling picture-clickers in mind.
 The pack fits comfortably while riding, allows you to distribute weight evenly, is covered in pockets and dividers to help you organize all the bits, is padded in all of the right places, and it’s weatherproof.
 This is the bag I take into the forest to shoot races and events, and any photographer who wants to bring all of the right gear along will appreciate its thoughtful features.

 Materials and construction

 The overall construction of the Integer pack has a combat-ready feel to it.
 I occasionally get to test something that I know will be around longer than I will, and this pack will undoubtedly be one to pass on to the next generation of photo nerds.
 I have used it in heavy rainstorms, slathered it in mud, and laid it in dust half its depth, and it has managed to keep my tools sharp and accessible.

 Total internal volume is 24 litters

 The video above details all of the features of the Integer pack.